TransitRouting/Arc-FlagTB/README.md

 * *Integrating ULTRA and Trip-Based Routing*
 Jonas Sauer, Dorothea Wagner, Tobias Zündorf
 In: Proceedings of the 20th Symposium on Algorithmic Approaches for Transportation Modelling, Optimization, and Systems (ATMOS'20), OpenAccess Series in Informatics, pages 4:1–4:15, 2020 [pdf](http://i11www.ira.uka.de/extra/publications/swz-iultr-20.pdf)

 * *Fast Multimodal Journey Planning for Three Criteria* Moritz Potthoff, Jonas Sauer
 In: Proceedings of the 24th Workshop on Algorithm Engineering and Experiments (ALENEX'22), SIAM, pages 145–157, 2022 [pdf](https://epubs.siam.org/doi/epdf/10.1137/1.9781611977042.12) [arXiv](https://arxiv.org/abs/2110.12954)

 * *Efficient Algorithms for Fully Multimodal Journey Planning* Moritz Potthoff, Jonas
 Accepted for publication at the 22nd Symposium on Algorithmic Approaches for Transportation Modelling, Optimization, and Systems (ATMOS'22)

 ## Usage
 To use the Arc-Flag TB algorithm, compile the executables in the  ``Runnables`` folder (using the ``Makefile``).
-Next to the ``ULTRA`` and ``Network`` executables, there is the ``ARCTB`` executable and also two scripts called ``prepLayoutGraph.script`` and ``arcFlagTB.script``.
+Next to the ``ULTRA`` and ``Network`` executables are the ``ARCTB`` executable and two scripts called ``prepLayoutGraph.script`` and ``arcFlagTB.script``.

 When executing ``ARCTB``, you can call ``runScript`` followed by the script name.
-For any command, you can call ``help``followed by the command name to get information about the usage.
+For any command, you can call ``help`` followed by the command name to get information about the usage.

-* 1 Step: Prepare the GTFS Data by running ``prepLayoutGraph.script``. **Do not forget to change the directories to the GTFS Data in the script and the place where you want to store the computed binaries.** The script does the following automatically:
+1. Prepare the GTFS Data by running ``prepLayoutGraph.script``. **Do not forget to change the directories to the GTFS Data in the script and the place where you want to store the computed binaries.** The script does the following automatically:

 	* ``parseGTFS``simply parses the GTFS directory into a GTFS binary

-	* ``gtfsToIntermediate`` uses the GTFS binary and computes an Intermediate binary (Note that the day-extraction happens here as well).
+	* ``gtfsToIntermediate`` uses the GTFS binary and computes an Intermediate binary (Note that the day-extraction also happens here).

-	* Then some data reductions are used to e.g., only use the largest connected component or remove any degree two vertices.
+	* Then some data reductions are used, e.g., only use the largest connected component or remove any degree two vertices.

 	* ``intermediateToRAPTOR`` transforms the Intermediate binary into the RAPTOR binary

 	* ``createLayoutGraph`` computes the layout graph for the given RAPTOR binary and stores it in the METIS file format (readable by [KaHIP](https://github.com/KaHIP/KaHIP)).

-* 2 Step: Partition the layout graph.
-We recommend using [KaHIP](https://github.com/KaHIP/KaHIP), since we used this tool in all of our experiments.
+2. Partition the layout graph.
+We recommend using [KaHIP](https://github.com/KaHIP/KaHIP) since we used this tool in our experiments.
 Note that the partitioning step has to be performed outside of this repo.
 An example call for KaHIP could look like this:
 ```
 ./KaHIP/deploy/kaffpaE Datasets/germany/raptor.layout.graph --k=128 --imbalance=5 --preconfiguration=ssocial --time_limit=600 --output_filename=Datasets/germany/raptor.partition128.txt
 ```

-* 3 Step: Compute the Flags.
-After partitioning the layout graph, you can now compute the Flags by running the ``arcFlagTB.script`` script. **Again, make sure that the binary- and 'partitioned text files' - paths are correct**
+3. Compute the Flags.
+After partitioning the layout graph, you can compute the Flags by running the ``arcFlagTB.script`` script. **Again, make sure that the binary- and 'partitioned text files' - paths are correct**
 	* As a first step, ``raptorToTripBased``computes the TripBased Data from the RAPTOR binary.
-Note that as a third parameter, one can pass the text file with the partition values.
+Note that one can pass the text file with the partition values as a third parameter.

 	* Finally, ``computeArcFlagTB``computes the Flags for the given Trip-Based data.
 Note that as a third parameter, one can pass the text file with the partition values (not necessary if you already passed it before during ``raptorToTripBased``).
-Here are optional arguments such as ``Fixing Departure Time``or ``Buffering`` as well as the additional Flag Compression.
+Here are optional arguments such as ``Fixing Departure Time``or ``Buffering``and the additional Flag Compression.

 Additionally, query performance can be evaluated by using the following commands:

 * ``runTransitiveTripBasedQueries`` runs Trip-Based queries.
-Note that some *transferedges* are deleted (during the Flag Computation), since unnecessary edges are not needed for correct queries.
-Hence by comparing the performance of Arc-Flag TB and the original TB, make sure to not pass the already 'smaller' Trip-Based binary to test the original algorithm.
+Note that some *transfer-edges* are deleted (during the Flag Computation) since unnecessary edges are unnecessary for correct queries.
+Hence by comparing the performance of Arc-Flag TB and the original TB, make sure not to pass the already 'smaller' Trip-Based binary to test the original algorithm.

 * ``runTransitiveArcTripBasedQueries`` runs Arc-Flag TB queries.
-Note that an additional third parameter can be used to switch from / to the compressed Arc-Flag TB variant.
+Note that an additional third parameter can be used to switch from/to the compressed Arc-Flag TB variant.

 ## Example

 In the directory ``test`` is an example GTFS datasets (IC/ICE from [gtfs.de](https://gtfs.de/de/feeds/de_fv/)).
-You can run the executable ``ARCTB`` and inside, call ``runScript prepLayoutGraph.script``.
-The last command executed by the script should produces the following output:
+You can run the executable ``ARCTB`` and, inside, call ``runScript prepLayoutGraph.script``.
+The last command executed by the script should produce the following output:

 ```
 > createLayoutGraph ../test/raptor.binary ../test/exports/raptor.layout.graph true